 Visit about:config and create a new preference.
 The preference name is different for each version of the Simulator:

 - firstname.lastname@example.orgLevel for Firefox OS 1.3

 - email@example.comLevel for Firefox OS 1.2

-Set it to the integer value zero, and disable, then reenable, the add-on in the Add-on Manager.
+Set it to the string value "all", and disable, then reenable, the add-on in the Add-on Manager.
 Now extra messages about the Simulator's operation will appear in the Browser Console.